mehami24/LATN102/quiz3.md

-Hydram Lernaeam - Lernaeus, Lernaea, Lernaeum aprum Erymanthium - Erymanthius, Erymanthia, Erymanthium aves Stymphalides - Stymphalis, Stymphalidis Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.) - Hippolyte, Hippolytes
+Hydram Lernaeam - Lernaeus, Lernaea, Lernaeum aprum Erymanthium - Erymanthius, Erymanthia, Erymanthium aves Stymphalides - Stymphalis, Stymphalidis Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.) - Amazonum, Amazona

 Comparative and superlative forms
 Translate the highlighted phrases in the following English sentences into Latin.
 Use these vocabulary items: